hashgraph/hedera-smart-contract-starter/README.md

-# Upgradeable Smart Contracts with Proxies and Beacon Proxies
+# Upgradeable Smart Contract Starter with Proxies and Beacon Proxies

 This project provides a hands-on demonstration of using upgradeable smart contracts with OpenZeppelin's upgrades plugins in Hardhat.
-Specifically, it illustrates the use of both Proxies and Beacon Proxies.
+Specifically, it is a smart contract starter project that illustrates the use of both Proxies and Beacon Proxies.

 ## Understanding Proxies